rafterjs/rafter/README.md

 ## Run

 ```
-yarn bootstrap & yarn build & yarn start:boilerplate
+yarn bootstrap & yarn build & yarn start:example:simple
 ```

-This will build and run the boilerplate project.
+This will build and run the simple example project.
 You can access it via [http://localhost:3000](http://localhost:3000).

 ## Building your own Rafter application